Global Real Estate Crash In 2023?

 Nobody has a glass ball and can predict exactly what will happen in the future.
 The only thing we can do is to take statistics and data of the present to project what might happen in the future.
 Goldman Sachs is taking the rising mortgage interest rates to project that global real estate prices will fall in 2023 (as seen in the chart below).

 This blog post showed that there are a lot more influencing factors on the (German) real estate market than just interest rates.
 Buying a great property in a great location will always lead to great investment success over the long term.
-And that is what we are trying to help you do: Approaching real estate investing with an investor mindset.
+And that is what we are trying to help you do: Approaching real estate investing with an investor mindset (real return of the German real estate market).

-So if you would like to invest in real estate in Germany in the easiest way possible, then check out our real estate security tokens that are currently available on our primary and secondary markets.
+So if you would like to invest in real estate in Germany in the easiest way possible, then check out our real estate security tokens that are currently available on our marketplace.
 By investing in our real estate security tokens you do not have to find your own property, secure a mortgage, or deal with tenants.
 And that is why GermanReal.Estate is the true future of investing in real estate.